greim/Backbone-Subscriptions/readme.md

 The browser's native DOM engine is then used to locate these elements in a performant manner, by merely looping through a [live NodeList](https://developer.mozilla.org/en-US/docs/Web/API/NodeList#A_.22live.22_collection) on each event.
 This approach gives three main benefits:

- 1. Only views present in the live document receive updates from a channel (AKA an event that you can name anything you want).
+ 1. Only views actually in the page (i.e. views that are reachable through the live DOM) receive updates from a "channel" (AKA an event that you can name anything you want).
- 2. Views are naturally GC'd as sections of the DOM are overwritten, eliminating the need to manually unsubscribe from channels or write any other reference maintenance/cleanup code.
+ 2. Views are naturally GC'd as sections of the DOM are overwritten, eliminating the need to explicitly unsubscribe from channels or write any other reference maintenance/cleanup code.
- 3. It allows the implementation to be compact and clean.
+ 3. It allows the implementation to stay compact and clean.

 ## API